fastlane/fastlane/README.md

-iOSDeployKit
+DeployKit for iOS apps
 ============

 Updating your iOS app should not be painful and time consuming.
-Automate the whole process to start with Continuous Deployment
+Automate the whole process to start with Continuous Deployment.

 ## Installation